 - Add the remaining batter and smooth it out over the top.
 Then add the remaining berries, pressing them in a bit so they are sitting in the batter.

-- To serve move the cake onto a serving platter (removing the cake pan base) and dust with confectioners' sugar.
+- To serve move the cake onto a serving platter (removing the pan base) and dust with confectioners' sugar.

 - Grinding the walnuts: You can use a food processor, coffee grinder, or nut grinder to chop the walnuts.